utsaslab/crashmonkey/docs/workload.md

       #HardLinks: 2
       ```

       What this tells you is that, the link count of A/foo is 1, while it should have been 2.
-This is in turn because the link file B/foo is missing.
+This is because the link file B/foo is missing.

 ___
 As you would have noticed by now, the workload we just wrote and tested triggers the [link count bug](../newBugs.md/#bug-7--fsync-of-file-does-not-persist-all-its-names).
 This bug was found by CrashMonkey and Ace, using automated workload generation and testing.